Designing posters can seem like a daunting task, especially if you run your business by yourself.

 If you’re looking for a comprehensive guide to designing your own posters for business or personal use, you’ve come to the right place!
 In this article, we’ll discuss best poster sizes, basic design principles for creating a stellar poster, and how to choose the right printer for your poster.

 Poster sizing will largely depend on the purpose the poster will serve and where you want to display it.
 Sizing can get confusing since it can (and typically does) depart from the standard small, medium, and large sizing scale.
+Certain printers may also translate these standard sizes using the A series of international standard paper sizes.

 Typical Poster Dimensions